oszuidwest/zwfm-liquidsoap/README.md

 ### Workflow Status
 Check the badges at the top of this README for current CI/CD status.
 The pipeline uses concurrency control to cancel duplicate runs and caching for faster builds.

+## Troubleshooting

+### Common Issues

+**Liquidsoap won't start**
+- Check that all required environment variables are set in `.env`
+- Verify Docker is running: `systemctl status docker`
+- Check logs: `docker compose logs liquidsoap`

+**No audio output**
+- Verify SRT streams are reaching the server (check firewall rules for ports 8888/9999)
+- Check silence detection status in `/silence_detection.txt`
+- Ensure `UPSTREAM_PASSWORD` matches between encoder and server
+- Test with a local file: `ffmpeg -re -i test.mp3 -c copy -f mpegts "srt://localhost:8888?passphrase=YOUR_PASSWORD&mode=caller"`

+**StereoTool not working**
+- Verify license key is correctly set in `STEREOTOOL_LICENSE_KEY`
+- Check if web interface is accessible at port 8080
+- For ARM systems, StereoTool support is limited

 ## Compatibility
-1. Tested on Ubuntu 24.04 and Debian 12.
+- **OS**: Tested on Ubuntu 24.04 and Debian 12
-2. Supports x86_64 or ARM64 system architectures (e.g., Ampere Altra, Raspberry Pi).
-Note: StereoTool MicroMPX is currently not well-supported on ARM architectures.
+- **Architecture**: x86_64 and ARM64 (e.g., Ampere Altra, Raspberry Pi)
-3. Requires an internet connection for script dependencies.
+- **Docker**: Requires Docker Engine and Docker Compose v2
+- **Internet**: Required during installation for downloading dependencies

+**Note**: StereoTool's MicroMPX encoder has limited support on ARM architectures.
+For ARM-based FM transmission, consider using external hardware encoders.

 # MIT License